How much does a Citroën cost to insure?

 A hike in insurance costs for cars with modifications happens because they’ll either leave your car more prone to theft or make it more powerful to drive.
 These factors could increase the chance and cost of a claim.

 It would be helpful to at least have some idea about how much it’ll cost to get car insurance for your Citroën.
-Fortunately, we’re able to help.
+We’re able to help.

-Our data shows the average premiums range significantly from £222* for the C3 Selection PureTech 82 to a much higher average premium of £1,924* for the DS3 Racing THP 207.
+Our data shows the average insurance costs range significantly from £253* for the C3 Picasso Platinum Puretech 110 to a much higher average cost of £1,481* for the DS3 Racing THP 207.

 Below we take a look at three of the most popular Citroen models.